Easy Homemade Miso Soup

 How to make Miso Soup

 To make an easy miso soup:

-- Step 1.
-Bring stock to a boil.
+- Bring dashi (or stock) to a boil.

-- Step 2.
-Reduce heat and add miso paste.
+- Then reduce heat and add the miso paste mixture.

-- Step 3.
-Stir in desired add-ins and serve once heated through.
+- Stir in desired add-ins and serve once heated through.

-TIP: Never boil miso soup once you add miso paste, because it’ll lose its aroma and nutrients.
+Never boil miso soup once you add miso paste, because it’ll lose its aroma and nutrients.

 - shredded napa cabbage

 Storing Homemade Miso Soup